Sexual Self-Esteem? What Is That?

 2. Reflect on the role of culture.

-Many of us are taught that our body is not ok.
-Or that we should be sexy, but not too sexy.
-That we should be forthcoming with our wants and desires, but not too forthcoming, else we will threaten our sexual partner.
-Or that we should aim for pleasure, but in doing so, sacrifice our wants and needs.
-Now, how do you want to move forward?
-It’s time to recognise that pleasure is for us, we are all beautiful and complex creatures and we have a right to state our wants and desires.
-If you can reflect on these narratives and what you really want, it will help with your journey forward.
+How do you want to move forward?
+It’s time to recognise that pleasure is for us, we are all beautiful and complex creatures, and we have a right to state our wants and desires.
+Reflecting on these narratives and determining what you want will help with your journey forward.

 4. Learn how to communicate openly about sexuality, and insecurities beforehand with sexual partners.